Contents

 The exact method used in the FG and FG-20 is called instant stop down metering.
 This method was lasted used on the N2020 (Nikon F-501).

 The disadvantage of instant stop down metering is that the lens is fully stopped down before light readings are taken, and then the mirror flips up and the exposure can begin.
-This causes a relatively long delay from when the shutter released is pressed and when the exposure is taken.
+This causes a relatively long delay from when the shutter released is pressed and when the exposure reading is taken.

 There is an audio warning you can turn on to alert you to when a photo will be over or underexposed.
 I never turned this feature on because I don’t like the loud beeping noise.